daredevils2512/PowerUp/README.md

-# NavXTesting
+# PowerUp
-Project for testing the NavX and various other features that will be seen on our 2018 Robot.
+Project for our 2018 comp season.

 # Features
 - Ultrasonic Sensors